Examples of Hazing

 Varsity, Club, and Intramural Sports

-The following are descriptions and selected examples for three categories of hazing: subtle, harassment, and violent.
+The following are examples and descriptions of Hazing.
 It is impossible to list all possible hazing behaviors because many are context-specific.
-While this is not an all-inclusive list, it provides some common examples of traditions that may violate the Code of Student Conduct’s policy against hazing.
+While this is not an all-inclusive list, it provides some common examples of traditions that may violate the University Hazing policy.

 • Deception